On Primes of Ordinary and Hodge-Witt Reduction: Introduction

-Another important addition in present paper are Theorem~\ref{thm:cm-hodge-witt} and Theorem~\ref{thm:cm-hodge-witt-2} in which we prove Conjecture~\ref{serre} and Conjecture~\ref{positive-density-hodge-witt} for any abelian variety with Complex Multiplication.
-We show that if the CM field is galois over $\Q$ then any prime of Hodge-Witt reduction is a prime of ordinary reduction, but if the CM field is non-galois over $\Q$, then the set of primes of Hodge-Witt reduction and the set of primes of ordinary reduction may not coincide and we give an example of a CM field (and hence an abelian variety with CM by this field) where the density of primes of Hodge-Witt reduction is $\frac{3}{8}$ while the set of primes of ordinary reduction is of density $\frac{1}{8}$.

-In a different direction, Mustata-Srinivas and Mustata (see \cite{mustata12a,mustata12b}) have related the existence of weak ordinary reductions to invariants of singularities (of subvarieties) and this work has also led to some interest in ordinary varieties.
-We note, as an aside, that Corollary~\ref{cor:serre-CM} implies that the conjecture of Mustata-Srinivas (see \cite[Conjecture~1.1]{mustata12a,mustata12b}) is true for abelian varieties over number fields with CM (see Corollary~\ref{cor:mustata-srinivas-cm}).
-Since any abelian variety with CM is definable over a number field, we see that the conjecture of Mustata-Srinivas is true for any abelian variety with CM over any field of characteristic zero.

-In the final section we study the presence of infinite torsion in the de Rham-Witt cohomology of varieties and discuss some questions and conjectures.
-In particular in Conjecture~\ref{con:non-hodge-witt} we conjecture that for a smooth, projective variety $X$ over a number field $K$, with $H^n(X,\O_X)\neq0$, there exist infinitely many primes of $K$ at which $X$ has good, non-Hodge-Witt reduction.
-This conjecture includes, as a special case, the conjecture that there exists infinitely many primes of good, supersingular reduction for any elliptic curve over $K$ (for $K=\Q$, this is the well-known theorem of \cite{elkies87}).
-Our conjecture also implies a stronger assertion: given any two elliptic curves over a number field $K$, there exist infinitely many primes of $K$ at which both the curves have good supersingular reduction.
-It also includes the assertion that given any $g$ non-isogenous elliptic curves over a number field, then there are infinitely many primes $p$ such that at most $g-2$ of the curves have ordinary reduction at these primes.
+In \Cref{se:non-hw}, we study the subtler question of the presence of infinite torsion in the de Rham-Witt cohomology of varieties and discuss some questions and conjectures.
+In particular, \Cref{con:non-hodge-witt}{\bf(1)} asserts that for any smooth, projective variety $X$ of dimension $n=\dim(X)$ over a number field $K$, there exist infinitely many primes of $K$ at which $X$ has good, non Hodge-Witt reduction.
+Conjecture~\ref{con:non-hodge-witt}{\bf(2)} asserts that if $H^n(X,\O_X)\neq0$, then the de Rham-Witt differential $H^n(X_\wp,W(\O_{X_\wp}))\to H^n(X_\wp,W\Omega^1_{X_\wp})$ (of the reduction $X_\wp$) is not zero (and hence $H^n(X_\wp,W(\O_{X_\wp}))$ has infinite torsion) for a positive density of primes $\wp$ of $K$ (note that Conjecture~\ref{con:non-hodge-witt}{\bf(2)}$\implies$Conjecture~\ref{con:non-hodge-witt}{\bf(1)}).
+As we note in \Cref{con:non-hodge-witt-implies-elkies-thm}{\bf(1)}, Conjecture~\ref{con:non-hodge-witt}{\bf(1)} includes, as a special case, the conjecture that there exists infinitely many primes of good, supersingular reduction for any elliptic curve over $K$ (if $K\into \R$, this is the well-known theorem of \cite{elkies87,elkies89}), and also implies (see \Cref{con:non-hodge-witt-implies-elkies-thm}{\bf(2)}) that any pair of elliptic curves over \textit{any} number field $K$ have infinitely many common primes of supersingular reduction, and in \Cref{pr:ab-var-non-hw} any abelian variety of dimension $g$ over a number field has infinitely many primes where the reduction $p$-rank $\leq g-2$.
+In \Cref{th:fermat-non-hw1} we show \Cref{con:non-hodge-witt} is true for that Fermat hypersurfaces of dimension two or three and all simple abelian varieties with complex multiplication